There are several different theories on the best order to take the CPA exam sections.

 Choosing the second in your order to take the CPA exam is pretty easy.
 It should be one of your harder sections.
 After coming off your big first section victory, you should feel pretty motivated and ready to crush another section.
 You also have the experience of taking a real, live CPA exam, so you know what it’s like and what to expect.

 It only makes sense that you take on one of the more difficult ones.
-For many people, this is the Financial Accounting and Reporting (FAR) section.
-Although this exam part isn’t any more difficult than others, it is just way longer.
-Thus, most people think of it as more difficult.
+For many people, this is the Financial Accounting and Reporting (FAR) section, which has dismally low pass rates.
 Either way, pick one of the more difficult sections for your second exam date.

 Third Exam Section Order